godotengine/godot-docs/classes/class_editorscript.rst

 Adds ``node`` as a child of the root node in the editor context.

-WARNING: The implementation of this method is currently disabled.
+**Warning:** The implementation of this method is currently disabled.

 .. _class_EditorScript_method_get_editor_interface: